-This section leads a similar study than the one of Section IV but in the case of the perpetual exploration of rings of any size with a single robot.
-Again, we first prove a negative result since Theorem V.1 states that a single robot is not able to perpetually explore connected-over-time rings of size strictly greater than 2.
-We then provide $\mathbb{PEF}1$ (see Theorem V.2), an algorithm using a single robot that solves the perpetual exploration on connected-over-time rings of size 2.
+This section leads a similar study than the one of Section 4 but in the case of the perpetual exploration of rings of any size with a single robot.
+Again, we first prove a negative result since Theorem 5.1 states that a single robot is not able to perpetually explore connected-over-time rings of size strictly greater than 2.
+We then provide $\mathbb{PEF}1$ (see Theorem 5.2), an algorithm using a single robot that solves the perpetual exploration on connected-over-time rings of size 2.

-A. Connected-over-time Rings of Size 3 and More
+5.1 Connected-over-time Rings of Size 3 and More

-Similarly to the previous section, the proof of our impossibility result presented in Theorem V.1 is based on the construction of an adequate sequence of evolving graphs and the application of the generic framework proposed in [24].
-As the proofs of results of this section are quite similar to those of Section IV-A, and due to the lack of space we only sketch these proofs (see [23] for the full proofs).
+Similarly to the previous section, the proof of our impossibility result presented in Theorem 5.1 is based on the construction of an adequate sequence of evolving graphs and the application of the generic framework proposed in [5].